-The movie also brought us the legendary song “The Streets of Philadelphia” written and performed by Bruce Springsteen – song that will probably outlive us all.
+The movie also brought us the legendary song “The Streets of Philadelphia” written and performed by Bruce Springsteen – a song that will probably outlive us all.

 5. Paris, Texas (1984)

 Paris, but not that European capital of fashion, wine and love.
-It is Wim Wanders’s Paris, Texas that is dark, slow and deep movie about the human emotions of grief, despair and longing.
+It is Wim Wanders’s Paris, Texas that is a dark, slow and deep movie about the human emotions of grief, despair and longing.
 It is a true cinematic experience and one of Wanders’s best movies in my opinion.